adamrossnelson/StataIPEDSAll/README.md

 ## 1.3.
 Additional Background

 IPEDS provides an [origins report](https://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=NPEC2012833) which documents the history of survey survey items.

+## 1.4.
+Supplemental Items

+Located at [adamrossnelson/StataIPEDSAll/tree/master/supp](https://github.com/adamrossnelson/StataIPEDSAll/tree/master/supp) are useful supplemental routines that will enable quicker analysis of IPEDS data.

+* `abbrev.ado` Quickly abbreviates college & university names.
+For example, "echnology"  -> "Tech." or "Academy"     -> "Acad."
+* `stdstring.ado` Quickly standardizes a string variable to be the same across all units through a panel.
+* `standardgroups.do` Quickly writes group indicators. (e.g. inB10, etc.)
+* `drill_down_picker_builder.do` Makes spreadsheet that can populate a drill-down-pick list from IPEDS institutions.

 # 2. Usage